Skip to content

 How to Integrate Cordyceps into Your Breathwork Routine

-Post-session: Support recovery and integration with another dose, especially after intense sessions.
+• Post-session: Support rest and renewal and integration with another dose, especially after intense sessions.

 Try Organic Cordyceps Extract – third-party tested for cordycepin, adenosine, and beta-glucans.